 With the rain starting to ease, I re-join the Slippery Dip Trail back to the locked gate, where my car is waiting.

-0.0km Locked gate on Slippery Dip Trail (off Morgan Road, Belrose) 1.2km Left onto WRCS access road 1.3km Left onto XC Track 1.8km Junction with Moab Track (MTB trail) 2.6km Continue on Road to Nowhere (XC Track descends to the east) 3.5km Road to Nowhere splits into two 4.4km Deep Creek (end of Road to Nowhere Track) 4.9km Start of Deep Creek Trail 5.8km Junction with Deep Creek Trail section to Wakehurst Parkway 6.8km Deep Creek meets Slippery Dip Trail 8.0km Junction with Power Lines Trail (stay on Slippery Dip Trail) 10.2km End of Slippery Dip Trail
+0.0km Locked gate on Slippery Dip Trail (Morgan Road, Belrose) 1.2km Left onto WRCS access road 1.3km Left onto XC Track 1.8km Junction with Little Moab Track (MTB trail) 2.6km Continue on Road to Nowhere (XC Track descends to east) 3.5km Road to Nowhere splits into two 4.4km Deep Creek (end of Road to Nowhere Track) - follow creek 4.9km Start of Caleyi Trail 5.8km Turn of Caleyi Trail onto unnnamed track 6.8km Unnamed track meets Slippery Dip Trail 8.0km Power Lines Trail junction (stay on Slippery Dip Trail) 10.2km End of Slippery Dip Trail